C. J. Goodwin: Dallas Cowboys

 On October 9, 2018, Goodwin was signed by the Dallas Cowboys off the Bengals practice squad.
 He was placed on injured reserve on October 26, after undergoing surgery for a broken forearm.
 On December 24, he was activated off injured reserve, to play gunner on special teams and improve the coverage units.
 He played in two games, before being sidelined for 8 contests with a broken arm, returning for the season finale and the playoffs.
 He finished the season with one special teams tackle.

-In 2019, Goodwin appeared in 16 games for the first time in his career, registering 2 defensive tackles and 10 special teams tackles (led the team).
+In 2019, Goodwin appeared in all 16 games for the first time in his career and became an important player on the special teams units.
+He registered 2 defensive tackles and 10 special teams tackles (led the team).
 He had 3 special teams tackles against the Chicago Bears.

 On March 30, 2020, Goodwin re-signed with the Cowboys.
-He was released during final roster cuts on September 5, 2020, but was re-signed two days later.
+He was released during final roster cuts in a planned roster maneuver on September 5.
+He was re-signed two days later after the roster moves were completed.
 In Week 2 against his former team, the Atlanta Falcons, Goodwin recovered an onside kick with less than two minutes left in the game to set up the game winning field goal of the improbable 40–39 comeback win.
 The play came to be known as the 'watermelon' kick.
-In Week 16, he had a key role in the 37-17 win against the Philadelphia Eagles, where he was used as a spy defender, to help neutralize the running of rookie quarterback Jalen Hurts.
+In Week 16, he had a key role in the 37–17 win against the Philadelphia Eagles, where he was used as a spy defender, to help neutralize the running of rookie quarterback Jalen Hurts.

 On March 19, 2021, Goodwin re-signed with the Cowboys on a two-year contract.
+He appeared in all 17 games, making 10 special teams tackles and becoming the first player in franchise history, to lead the team in that category for three consecutive seasons (since special teams tackles began to be tracked in 1988).

+Goodwin was waived during final roster cuts in a planned roster maneuver on August 30, 2022.
+He was re–signed to the team's practice squad the following day.
+He appeared in all 17 games and finished second in special teams tackles behind Luke Gifford.

+On March 16, 2023, Goodwin re-signed with the Cowboys on a one-year contract.
+He was released on August 29, and re-signed to the practice squad.
+He was promoted to the active roster on September 23.
+He was placed on injured reserve on October 16, with a pectoral injury.

+On March 14, 2024, Goodwin re-signed with the Cowboys.

+On March 4, 2025, Goodwin re-signed with the Cowboys on a one-year contract.
+He was released by Dallas during final roster cuts, but was re-signed to the team's active roster on August 27.